ElektorLabs/191148-RemakeWeatherStation/README.md

 * PubSubclient by Nick o'Leary
 * NTP Client Lib by German Martin

-### Prerequisites
+### Pre-requisites

-If you try to programm the ESP32 Pico Kit be aware that the use of more modern USB3.x ports may cause the board NOT to enter the programming mode.
-Use a USB2.0 Port or at least a USB2.0 Hub to get arround this.
+If you try to program the ESP32 Pico Kit, be aware that using more modern USB3.x ports for data transfer may cause the board to fail to enter programming mode.
+Use a USB2.0 port or at least a USB2.0 Hub to get around this.

-## Pinmapping
+## Pin Mappings

-Currently the following Pinmapping is used for the software
+Currently the following pin map is used:

 * IO02 : RES  ( RFM95 )
 * IO14 : SCKL ( RFM95 )